tardate/LittleArduinoProjects/Kinetics/SpiderBot/README.md

 * it totally messes with the 555 timer circuit
 * I've tried all manner of isolation:
-    - motor is switch with relay (with flyback diode)
+    * motor is switch with relay (with flyback diode)
-    - I've tried totally isolated electics (no common ground).
+    * I've tried totally isolated electrics (no common ground).
 It didn't help so the current incarnation does have a common ground.
-    - hefty smoothing/bypass capacitors
+    * hefty smoothing/bypass capacitors
-    - importantly C7 capacitor across the relay switching FET was critical in getting anything decent
+    * importantly C7 capacitor across the relay switching FET was critical in getting anything decent

 I refused to give up, though the results I have so far are not great.
 It does not have a balanced duty cycle: